Sorry! Several of our web services are down. We apologize for the inconvenience.

-We rely on complaints from the public to identify potential violations of our housing, land use, construction, and other codes.
-We investigate your complaint and determine whether a property owner violated our rules.
+We rely on complaints from the public to identify potential violations of our housing, land use, construction, noise, and other codes.
+We investigate your complaint and determine whether a property owner violated our codes.

 Life-threatening emergencies and / or after-hours noise complaints should be reported to 911.